MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 1. Create an access or session policy with the **Device Tag** filter equal to **Valid client certificate**.
 1. Make sure that your client certificate is:
     - Deployed using the PKCS #12 file format, typically a .p12 or .pfx file extension
-    - Installed in the user store, not the device store, of the device you are using for testing
+    - Installed in the user store, not the device store, of the device you're using for testing
 1. Restart your browser session
 1. When logging in to the protected app
-    - Verify that you are redirected to the URL `<https://*.managed.access-control.cas.ms/aad_login>`
+    - Verify that you're redirected to the URL `<https://*.managed.access-control.cas.ms/aad_login>`
-    - If you are using iOS, make sure you are using the Safari browser
+    - If you're using iOS, make sure you're using the Safari browser
-    - If you are using Firefox, you must also add the certificate to Firefox's own certificate store.
+    - If you're using Firefox, you must also add the certificate to Firefox's own certificate store.
 All other browsers use the same default certificate store.
 Learn [how to add a certificate to the Firefox certificate store](https://www.jscape.com/blog/firefox-client-certificate).
 1. Validate that the client certificate prompted in your browser.
-    - If it does not appear, try a different browser.
+    - If it doesn't appear, try a different browser.
 Most major browsers support performing a client certificate check.
 However, mobile and desktop apps often leverage built-in browsers that may not support this check and therefore affect authentication for these apps.
 1. Verify that activities from these devices are populating the log.
 In Defender for Cloud Apps, on the **Activity log** page, [filter](activity-filters.md) on **Device Tag** equal to **Valid client certificate**.
 1. If you still don't see the prompt, open a [support ticket](support-and-ts.md) and include the following information:
     - The details of the browser or native app where you experienced the problem